odradev/odradev.github.io/docusaurus/versioned_docs/version-0.8.0/advanced/02-advanced-storage.md

 ### Sequence

-The Sequence in Odra is a basic module that holds a `Var` which keeps track of the current value.
+The `Sequence` in Odra is a basic module that stores a single value in the storage that can be read or incremented.
+Internally, holds a `Var` which keeps track of the current value.

 ```rust
 pub struct Sequence<T>